 Usage Rules: The keyword is followed by the name of the module-level component.
 The length of the component name must not exceed 40 characters in length, and blank characters are allowed.
 There must be a matching [End EMD] keyword.

 Other Notes: Only one [Begin EMD] keyword is permitted in a .emd file.
-This is different than the similar rules for .ibs, .pkg, and .ebd file.
+This is different than the similar rules for .ibs, .pkg, and .ebd files.

 Example: